 The Art of Good Living: 10 Tips to Enjoy a Happy Retirement Life

-Find Your Purpose
+1. Find Your Purpose

 So, ask yourself, what do you want to do in life once you stop working?
 Do you want to travel?
 Do you want to start a business?
 How about some charity work?

-Straighten Out Your Finances
+2. Straighten Out Your Finances

-Budget.
+3. Budget.
 Budget.
 And Budget

-Even if you have a tremendous amount of retirement savings, if you don’t spend it wisely, you might end up with no money at all.
+Even if you have huge retirement savings, if you don’t spend it wisely, you might end up with no money at all.
 Don’t stop budgeting, and remember that there won’t be a monthly

 Spare some time to work out and get your blood pumping.
 Harvard says we all should aim to do at least 30 minutes of moderate exercise a day.
-Not only it helps you to lose weight, but it also helps you to reduce your risk of acquiring health problems, such as heart disease.
+Not only it helps you to lose weight, but it also helps you to reduce your risk of acquiring health problems such as heart disease.

 Meditation has become popular in the last decade.
 Practicing mindfulness improves your quality of life.
 Several studies show that meditation can control anxiety, reduce stress, improve sleeping patterns, which most retirees experience.

-Keep In Touch With Your Friends
+8. Keep In Touch With Your Friends

 Whether it’s your friends from work or your old friends from high school, it’s best to have some regular catching up with them.
 Retirement does not mean you have to lose touch with the people you care about.
-So, plan and make arrangements to meet them once in a while.
+So, plan and make arrangements to meet or visit them once in a while.

-Get Yourself A New Pet
+9. Get Yourself A New Pet

-Give Back To Community
+10. Give Back To Community

-Donate To The Poor Online
+Donate To The Poor & Homeless Of South Florida

-Our Father’s House Soup Kitchen has fed the poor and homeless over 90,000 full and nutritious meals since 1993.
-You can donate to help the poor and homeless through our christian charity online.
-Visit our homepage to find our online donation form.
+Our Father’s House Soup Kitchen has fed the poor and homeless in South Florida over 900,000 hot meals since 1993.
+Our tax deductible non profit organization also accepts and distributes donations such as clothing, toiletries, shoes, bicycles, and more.
+You can donate to help the poor and homeless through our website.

 About The Author